What are fat days?

 What causes weight gain before your period?

-Unfortunately you probably won’t be able to stop the cycle of weight gain every month.
-Making sure you exercise, eat well and manage your stress will help.
-Some women need extra calories and benefit from more carbohydrates in the premenstrual period.
-Make healthy choices during this time – it’s not an excuse to binge on junk food.
-Keep it clean so that any weight gain is not actual weight gain but rather just your natural monthly fluctuation.
+Some women actually need extra calories and benefit from more carbohydrates in the premenstrual period.
+Make healthy choices during this time so that any weight gain is not actual weight (fat) gain but rather just your natural monthly fluctuation from fluid retention.

 If you are eating well and looking after yourself, then the best thing you can do about monthly weight gain is to track it.

 When you know your weight gain patterns, you can stop having mental meltdowns every month.
 It always surprises me how little women know about their own menstrual cycle.
 There are so many reasons to track it, but for the purpose of this article, we’ll focus on how to track your weight.